 2. Blended or Single Malt?

 I’m happy that in this life, I have had the chance to try really good blends and single malts.
 The main difference between blends and single malts is that blends are made from a mixture of different whiskies from various distilleries.
-Famous blended whiskies include Ballantine’s (the one you see in the picture), Chivas Regal, Johnnie Walker and Jack Daniels.
+Famous blended whiskies include Ballantine’s (the one you see in the picture), Chivas Regal and Johnnie Walker.
 I recently had a great Ballantine’s and will write a review soon.
 But I can’t be sure of the latter three as I have not tried them.

 To me, a blend tends to be smoother, as the maker has the liberty to explore and pick from a variety of malts and distillers, to produce a whisky with a unique taste profile.
 Some people view this as less prestigious, primarily because expensive malts can be mixed with lower, cheaper grades of whisky.
 But I think it’s really up to the whisky maker’s discretion.
 Single malts are more unique in the sense that they come from one distiller, made exclusively with malted grain.
 In my view, they tend to be stronger, punchier and have a bit more character.